Comparing ThruPLEX DNA-Seq FLEX EF to KAPA HyperPlus and NEBNext Ultra II FS

 Conclusion

-The ThruPLEX HV PLUS kits are the newest members of the ThruPLEX HV family.
-ThruPLEX HV chemistry is engineered and optimized to generate DNA libraries with high molecular complexity and balanced GC representation from input volumes of up to 200 ng in 30 µl.
-Through workflow optimization, reformulation, and the addition of the ThruPLEX HV PLUS Enzymatic Fragmentation Module, ThruPLEX HV PLUS kits perform size-tunable enzymatic fragmentation in tandem with the ThruPLEX HV repair step to generate NGS-ready libraries in a single tube in about 2.5 hours with only 15 minutes hands-on time.
-In head-to-head comparison experiments, ThruPLEX DNA-Seq HV PLUS outperforms both KAPA HyperPLUS and NEBNext Ultra II FS in coverage of regions with increasing GC content.
-ThruPLEX DNA-Seq HV PLUS offers efficiency, simplicity, and reliability in a single-tube workflow, suitable for challenging whole genome sequencing experiments.
+ThruPLEX FLEX chemistry is engineered and optimized to generate DNA libraries with high molecular complexity and balanced GC representation from input volumes of up to 200 ng in 30 µl.
+Through workflow optimization, reformulation, and incorporation of an enzymatic fragmentation module, ThruPLEX DNA-Seq FLEX EF kits perform size-tunable enzymatic fragmentation and template repair in parallel to generate NGS-ready libraries in a single tube in about 2.5 hours with only 15 minutes of hands-on time.
+In head-to-head comparison experiments, ThruPLEX DNA-Seq FLEX EF outperforms both KAPA HyperPLUS and NEBNext Ultra II FS in coverage of regions with increasing GC content.
+ThruPLEX DNA-Seq FLEX EF provides efficiency, simplicity, and reliability in a single-tube workflow, suitable for challenging whole genome sequencing experiments.

 Methods